deepmodeling/dpgen/doc/init/init-bulk.md

 All stages must be **in order**.
 One doesn't need to run all stages.
 For example, you may run stage 1 and 2, generating supercells as starting point of exploration in `dpgen run`.

 If MACHINE is None, there should be only one stage in stages.
-Corresponding tasks will be generated, but user's intervention should be involved in, to manunally run the scripts.
+Corresponding tasks will be generated, but user's intervention should be involved in, to manually run the scripts.

 Following is an example for `PARAM`, which generates data from a typical structure hcp.
 ```json